Kyriosity/read-write/README+/software/QA/README.md

 There were and will be remarkable projects done from scratch without allotted proof and validation measures (let alone code reviews and test automation) but robust from the first release.
 This may (and _may not_) happen in localized high-pro teams of responsible individuals but is an exclusion to underline the must-have of __QA__.

-Writing [quality code](README+/code-quality.md) must be an objective but teams will be uneven, distributed/fluctuating, and stressed.
+> Writing [quality code](README+/code-quality.md) must be an objective but teams will be uneven, distributed/fluctuating, and stressed.
 Add the human nature to sweep problems under the carpet - quite big and thick in the software.

 ## Preliminary

-Experience of
+Experience in

 + domain/subjects,
 + tools (as a platform and programming language),
-+ errors and retreat.
++ fails and retreats (also of others).

 When security risks are a concern other approaches for hacking vulnerability come into play (and devs aren't writing code in a criminal-minded mode).
 Protrude this statement to all other cases where IT pundits don't have all the expertise to test the domain.